-For the nineteen years of its existence, the Lewis Award for Excellence in Teaching and Lifetime Achievement in Catholic Education has sought to identify and honor outstanding educators in the Raleigh Diocesan School System.
+From its inception in 1992, the Lewis Award for Excellence in Teaching and Lifetime Achievement in Catholic Education has sought to identify and honor outstanding educators in the Raleigh Diocesan School System.
 The Award was designed from inception to be a prestigious accolade to the Recipient and to the Finalists specifically, and to the Diocesan Schools in general.
 It is a vehicle to honor, in as meaningful a manner possible, those who excel at what they do.

 The Award functions within, but is a separate entity from, the Diocese of Raleigh; and it receives no monetary support from the Diocese.
 Since its founding in 1992, it has been completely underwritten by private donations.
 With the permission of Bishop Burbidge, a campaign is in progress to build a permanent Lewis Award Endowment, not only to insure the Award’s future, but to allow the Award to develop presently unavailable opportunities to honor our dedicated teachers.
 We hope you will join us to make such opportunities possible.